Why Should Third Molars Be Extracted?

 There is also generalized agreement that third molar teeth that are disease free, completely erupted and functional, painless, free of tooth decay, in a hygienic position with healthy gingiva (gum tissues), and without other associated pathologic conditions may not require extraction.
 These teeth do require daily home care and hygiene maintenance.
 If these third molar teeth are retained, periodic clinical and radiographic examination by a dentist is necessary to diagnose any problems related to these teeth early.

-To find out if you may need wisdom teeth removal, please call our Encino office to schedule a consult with Dr. Maranon: Encino CA Oral Surgery Office Phone Number 818-990-5500.
+To find out if you may need wisdom teeth removal, please call our Encino office to schedule a consult with Dr. Maranon: Encino Oral Surgery Office Phone Number 818-990-5500.

 It is not wise to wait until wisdom teeth develop symptoms.
 Unfortunately, it is not possible to predict when, or if, third molar complications will occur.
 Not all problems related to third molars are painful or visible.
 Damage to surrounding teeth can occur without symptoms.
 Routine dental x-rays frequently do not show wisdom teeth well.